 PAS, p.
 9-29 adds column headings to the WAI OFF and ON engine idle chart and adds a referercne to the AM for engine vibrations in icing conditions.

 PAS, p.
 14-18 completely changes several concepts with flight idle and changes what was called "WAI Idle" to "FIKI Idle."
 The term "FIKI" does not appear in any other GVII publication that I have.
-(I've asked the question.)
+(I've asked the question and have the answer in the next pararagraph.)
 It also formalized what we used to call "KOZ" (Keep Out Zone) into what it now calls the "NDZ" (No Dwell Zone).
-This page reminds me of something we used to say at the Pentagon, "If there is a harder way to do this, it's because we haven't thought of it yet."

 G500 AOM Rev 3